Back to Top

 When policy violations by a Cardholder are identified during the reconciling, approval, and/or the DCM review processes, the following procedures must be followed by the DCM and Unit Head, with discretion given to bypass the first and second incident notification and immediately cancel a card if warranted:

 • First incident of noncompliant activity - a written warning notification is issued by the DCM to the Cardholder and copied to the Unit Head; a copy is placed in the file with the receipt(s) for the transaction(s); and a copy is emailed to UPAY Card Services.
-The notification must include details of the incident(s) along with the Document ID number(s) for the transaction(s).
+The notification must include details of the incident(s) along with the document identification number(s) for the transaction(s).

 • Second incidence of noncompliant activity* - a written warning notification is issued by the DCM to the Cardholder and copied to the Unit Head; a copy is placed in the file with the receipt(s) for transaction; and a copy is emailed to UPAY Card Services.
-The notification must include details of the incident(s) along with the Document ID number(s) for the transaction(s).
-UPAY Card Services will suspend the Cardholder's P-Card for the remainder of the current billing cycle through the next full billing cycle.
+The notification must include details of the incident(s) along with the document identification number(s) for the transaction(s).
+UPAY Card Services will suspend the Cardholder's PCard for the remainder of the current billing cycle through the next full billing cycle.

 • Third or more incidence noncompliant activity* - a written warning notification is issued by the DCM to the Cardholder and copied to the Unit Head; a copy is placed in the file with the receipt(s) for the transaction(s); and a copy is emailed to UPAY Card Services.
-The notification must include details of the incident(s) along with the Document ID number(s) for the transaction(s).
-Upon receipt and verification of continued non-compliance UPAY Card Services will suspend the Cardholder's P-Card for up to one year, or the P-Card account may be canceled.
+The notification must include details of the incident(s) along with the document identification number(s) for the transaction(s).
+Upon receipt and verification of continued non-compliance UPAY Card Services will suspend the Cardholder's PCard for up to one year, or the PCard account may be canceled.

 UPAY Card Services Due Diligence